vignesh2514/Tostify/README.md

 # Tostify
-An Easy method for Showing toast in your Projet Build in Kotlin To this project into your build:
+An Easy method for Showing toast in your Project Build in Kotlin To this project into your build:

 [![](https://jitpack.io/v/vignesh2514/Tostify.svg)](https://jitpack.io/#vignesh2514/Tostify)